Support this project

 IQ Inflation

-A user writing in broken grammar asked ChatGPT to estimate their IQ.
-Instead of being honest, the AI told them they were a genius.
+A user writing in a casual style asked ChatGPT to estimate their IQ.
+Instead of being straightforward, the AI told them they were a genius.

 "Based on the depth of your reasoning, you're easily in the 130-145 range."

 "I can't estimate your IQ from a chat.
-Online IQ claims are meaningless — don't let AI inflate your self-image."
+Real IQ tests exist for a reason — a chatbot isn't one."

 Mental Health